Mick Young: Federal politics

 In February 1987 he was appointed Minister for Immigration and Ethnic Affairs.
 He was also made Leader of the House of Representatives.
-He became Minister for Immigration, Local Government and Ethnic Affairs in July 1987, when he also took on the position of Vice-President of the Executive Council again.
-While immigration minister, he introduced the custom of conducting formal briefings for the press gallery, based on the idea that it was preferable to freely provide information to the media with your own spin than for them to gain the information from other sources and put their own spin on it.
+He became Minister for Immigration, Local Government and Ethnic Affairs in July 1987, when he also took on the position of vice-president of the Executive Council again.
+While immigration minister, he introduced the custom of conducting formal briefings for the press gallery, based on the idea that it was preferable to freely provide information to the media with your own spin than for the media to gain the information from other sources that put their own spin on it.

 As a member of parliament, Young remained actively involved in social justice issues.
 In 1984, during a contentious national ALP conference where nuclear issues were under debate, he openly spoke out against uranium mining, and invited anti-uranium mining activists to use his office as a base.
 He also made available copies of the secret Fox Report on Ranger Uranium to anti-nuclear protesters and supported their campaign to have the City of Port Adelaide declared a Nuclear Free Zone.
-In addition he was active in supporting refugees and multiculturalism, and launched an inquiry on immigration policy aimed at reforming the system during his term as minister.
+In addition he was active in supporting refugees and multiculturalism, and during his term as minister launched an inquiry on immigration policy aimed at reforming the system.

 In 1987, Young faced controversy over his alleged handling of campaign donations during the 1987 election.
 He subsequently resigned from parliament on 12 February 1988, sparking the 1988 Port Adelaide by-election, though he was later cleared of any wrongdoing.